-CHINESE 7-8 (FOR 457, 458)OPEN TO: 12Full Year CoursePREREQUISITE: C grade in Chinese 7-8Requires passing 1st semester to remain in 2nd semester
+OPEN TO: 12Full Year CoursePREREQUISITE:Recommended at least a C grade in Chinese 7-8 Requires passing 1st semester to remain in 2nd semester

 This course will be offered providing there are enough students to form a class, and is a continuation of Chinese 5 and 6.
 The studies will include preparation for the Advanced Placement Exam that students may elect to take in the spring for potential college credit.
 Students will read and discuss Chinese literature, grammar, improve listening and speaking skills, and get a more in-depth look into Chinese cultures.